Why Plan A Puppy Set Up?

 - When your puppy has behaved well in Crate and pen you may want to give them the run of the reception room in this example (You may remove pen and puppy will continue to sleep in crate).
 In this example a removable divider has been used to close up the passage between the reception room and Kitchen.

-- Open up the Kitchen in addition to reception room.
+- Open up the Kitchen in addition to the reception room.
 A sliding gate has been added to one of the kitchen doors to allow easy access, allow light in and make the area feel less confined (see picture below)

 This gradual progression will give you more confidence your dog is happy and well behaved in their environment and will give your dog confidence that they are safe and secure in their living areas and that you always return!